mbbrigitte/TRCP_Templates/README.md

 # TRCP_Templates

 This is  a R package to create standard reports.
-You can download and install it from ??
+You can download and install it with the command

-R-markdown report templates and themes
+devtools::install_github('mbbrigitte/TRCP_Templates')